scottfr/SystemsBook/11 Going Global/Going Global.md

 model.postMessage("runModel({silent: true}).lastValue(findName('Population'))", "*");
 ````

 So far we have just demonstrated one-way communication between the control panel and the embedded model.
-This is the first point in time where we need to be able to communicate the other way: to receive data back from the embedded model.
+This is the first point in time when we need to be able to communicate the other way: to receive data back from the embedded model.

 Unfortunately, due to the security constraints imposed by your browser, this is slightly complex.
 In order to receive a message back from the embedded model, we need to register an event handler with your main browser window.
 Don't worry if you don't fully understand this, just copy the code below into the script tag of your window.